CodesRunOnHumans/CodesRunOnHumans/README.md

 `CROH` doesn't require a strict syntax.

-The following codes can all be understood by most human beings.
+The following codes can all be run by most human beings.

 ```
 < calculate "one plus one".